Nickel-62

 Nickel-62 is a stable isotope of nickel, having 28 protons and 34 neutrons.

 It has the highest binding energy per nucleon of any known nuclide (8.7945 MeV).
-It is often stated that ^{56}Fe is the "most stable nucleus", but this is because ^{56}Fe has the lowest mass per nucleon, not binding energy per nucleon, of all nuclides.
+It is often stated that is the "most stable nucleus", but this is because ^{56}Fe has the lowest mass per nucleon, not binding energy per nucleon, of all nuclides.
 The lower mass per nucleon of ^{56}Fe is possible because ^{56}Fe has 26/56 ≈ 46.43% protons, while ^{62}Ni has only 28/62 ≈ 45.16% protons.
 Protons are less massive than neutrons, meaning that the larger fraction of protons in ^{56}Fe lowers its mean mass per nucleon without changing its binding energy, which is by definition measured with respect to the actual mix of protons and neutrons in the nucleus (even though free neutrons are unstable.)
 In other words, nickel-62 can be said to have the 'least massive' protons and neutrons of any isotope.